carlosdagos/blog/posts/2015-02-15-on-reversing-strings.markdown

 This is why UTF-8 became famous in the first place[^doit], it successfully leveraged ASCII fanatics (looking at you, people from the US) with all of us foreigners with our á and ê and ç characters that confuse the living shit out of people who've never left their hometown of Sandy, Utah.

-So just because we encountered some "upper-bound" glyph, doesn't mean that we've stopped there.
+So just because we encountered these glyphs, doesn't mean that we've stopped there.
 We can try to keep going.
 If we check `mb_strlen` for "🇨🇭"[^vim], you'd see that the result is `2`.
 This, again, is correct!
 But not really what we're looking for, since to us, tiny dumb humans, this is a single glyph.
 If I hit delete, I want to hit it once and not twice.
 I expect software to work this way, and [not confuse me](https://www.sensible.com/dmmt.html).

 So then, grapheme clusters, you say?